Kirsty Brimelow KC

 Alison is bringing to Goldsmiths leading expertise in criminal justice and the legal profession, that feeds into our public engagement work on criminal justice and the LLB Law with Criminal Justice and Human Rights programme, and further strengthens Goldsmiths’ distinctive provision for the enhancement of career skills.

 Alison is a Circuit Judge sitting at Snaresbrook Crown Court.
-Before she was appointed to the Bench, she was a practising QC at leading barristers chambers 2 Hare Court.
+Before she was appointed to the Bench, she was a practising KC at leading barristers chambers 2 Hare Court.
 She was previously the Principal Legal Advisor to the Director of Public Prosecutions (DPP), advising the DPP in relation to the highest level of prosecution cases (2009-2014) and policy, and after that Partner and the Head of Business Crime in major international law firm Mishcon de Reya LLP, where she started the White Collar Crime and Investigations department.